 So simple, even I could do it.
 Heat the oven to 120 degrees and score the skin and fat of your room-temperature duck, being careful not to pierce the flesh.

 Stuff the cavity with about six Calamondins cut in half - you want to release the juice but get the flavour and sweetness of the skins.
-If you resist the lure of our Calamondins, you can use a mix of cumquats and mandarins.
+If you resist the lure of our Calamondins, you can use a mix of cumquats and mandarins - or oranges at a pinch.
 If you're finicky you can close the aperture with toothpicks, not a bad idea.

 Rub the duck skin with salt and oil (although the duck will release a lot of fat so we skipped the oil) and, put the duck on a trivet in a baking tray - you don't want it sitting in the fat.